 Identity provider also known as Identity Assertion Provider.
 A security domain (Customer Side) for the IdP Server, where the user has an account and where authentication will occur.

-Classic PPMcan be configured for customers with separate production, development, and test instances.
+Clarity PPMcan be configured for customers with separate production, development, and test instances.

 investmentis a project, program, asset, or product that corporations fund to help achieve their business goals.
 A portfolio inventory is made up of investments.